 Restricted speech is the hallmark of tyranny, since absolutists always promote “abject sycophancy and blind submission” (1995: 115).

-Cato's Letters give first endorsement to necessity of "free speech" about government
+Cato's Letters gave first endorsement to necessity of 'free speech' about government

 The First Amendment drew much of its language from Cato, who wrote that the people must be able “to represent their public grievances, and to petition for redress to those whose duty it is to right them” (1995: 178).

 Historian Forrest McDonald points out that “free speech” was never a central political claim prior to the 1720s: “It was John Trenchard and Thomas Gordon ... who first gave unreserved endorsement to free speech as being indispensable ... and who were willing to extend the privilege to all, including those who disagreed with them” (1985: 47).